 Are you still scrabbling in the dirt like a 7th century peasant?
 Look, in-ground gardening is fine if you’ve got a tractor or an ox or a farmboy, but for the rest of us, the ground just seems to get farther and farther away with each passing year.
 But you don’t have to trade in your trowel for a set of crochet needles and a rocking chair.
 No way!
-Instead, you can just bring the ground up closer to you with some DIY raised garden beds!
+Instead, you can just bring the ground up closer to you by learning how to build a raised garden bed!

 Way back in the summer of ’14, when I was a rosy-cheeked noob in all matters of house and yard, I tore up the sod from a small patch of our yard so I could build us a vegetable garden.

 Handan had told me of the wonders of raised-bed gardening, so we decided to give it a try.
-I staked out a space for three or four 4 ft x 8 ft beds, but that first year, we only got around to building two.
+I staked out a space for three or four 4 ft x 8 ft beds, but that first year, we only got around to building two DIY raised garden beds.